-Value co-creation is an innovative paradigm for service delivery (Vargo and Lusch 2008).
+Value co-creation is an innovative paradigm for service delivery (Vargo and Lusch, 2008).
 Its two core premises are that value creation is the primary focus for all service exchanges; and different parties co-create value for themselves and each other through their resource integration and interactions.
-This paradigm has been widely applied to advance knowledge and practices in different contexts (e.g., professional services and service innovation).
+This paradigm has been widely applied to advance knowledge and practices in different contexts (e.g. professional services and service innovation).

-Value co-creation in the context of content communication involves three major participants, namely
+Value co-creation in the context of content communication involves three major participants, namely:

 Thus, effective content communication projects that can facilitate government-citizen communication need to create value for these three major parties.
-The toolkits developed at the end of this research will lay out the process, tools/templates, examples and measures to streamline content communication project practices from value co-creation perspective, spaning the entire project life (see Fig. 2).
+The toolkits developed at the end of this research will lay out the process, tools/templates, examples and measures to streamline content communication project practices from the value co-creation perspective, spanning the entire project life (see Fig. 2).

-The purpose of the tool kits is to impart the techniques and tools of successful content communication in order to strengthen the communication capability of governments at a sub-national, national and global level.
+The purpose of the toolkits is to impart the techniques and tools of successful content communication in order to strengthen the communication capability of governments at a sub-national, national and global level.